-float-to This field is the option of float environments that controls how they are placed in the final document.
+This is the optional argument of float environments that controls how they are placed in the final document.
 In LATEX this is a sequence of the letters 'htbp' as described in the LATEX manual.
 The value will default to the value of LaTeX-float.